probe973/hsc-5066y/jamovi/descriptives-frequencies/01-frequencies.md

 <div class="instructions" markdown="1">
 For the Left or Right side, either repeat the process from above or add `CVAside` to the **Variables** box.
 </div>

+{% include question_numerical.html
+id="q_cva_right_count"
+title="Right side CVA count"
+question_text="From the frequency table, how many of the participants had a right-side CVA?" correct_answer="39" tolerance="0" solution_text="Look for the number next to Right in the Counts column of the frequency table"
+%}

 <!-- This automatically adds the "Previous" and "Next" navigation buttons -->
 {% include pagination.html %}